In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 Portfolio construction, asset allocation, private markets, alternative investment, asymmetric returns.
 That is where most wealth content lives.
 My angle is different.
 I write for builders who want to understand the game and play it well, not outsource it entirely.

 Everything on CapitalFounders.io represents my personal views, not any company I'm affiliated with.
 This content is for educational purposes only.
-It's not financial advice, investment recommendations, or an offer of any kind.
+It's NOT financial advice, investment recommendations, or an offer of any kind.

 To be clear: nothing here should be taken as professional guidance for your specific situation.
 Do your own research.
 Consult professionals.
 Make your own decisions.